 Inspired by the perennial New York Times bestseller of the same name, WHAT TO EXPECT WHEN YOU'RE EXPECTING is a hilarious and heartfelt big screen comedy about five couples whose intertwined lives are turned upside down by the challenges of impending parenthood.
 Over the moon about starting a family, TV fitness guru Jules and dance show star Evan find that their high-octane celebrity lives don't stand a chance against the surprise demands of pregnancy.
 Baby-crazy author and advocate Wendy gets a taste of her own militant mommy advice when pregnancy hormones ravage her body; while Wendy's husband, Gary, struggles not to be outdone by his competitive alpha-Dad, who's expecting twins with his much younger trophy wife, Skyler.
 Photographer Holly is prepared to travel the globe to adopt a child, but her husband Alex isn't so sure, and tries to quiet his panic by attending a "dudes" support group, where new fathers get to tell it like it really is.
 And rival food truck chefs Rosie and ...
 Written by

-Based on the popular series of pregnancy guides by the same name with more than 14.5 million books sold through 2011.
+Based on the popular series of pregnancy guides by the same name.
+As of 2011, more than 14.5 million books have been sold.
 See more »

 I just wanted the glow.
 The one that they promise you on the cover of those magazines.
 Well, I'm calling it - pregnancy sucks.
 Making a human being is really hard.
 I have no control over my body or my emotions.